 Characteristics that show a customer is a good fit (B2C):

 Actions, on the other hand, are generally the same for B2B and B2C businesses.
 However, you will be limited to what you can track.
-For example, SAP Digital CRM is focused on email tracking, whereas other tools can track website visitors.
+For example, Freshsales CRM is focused on email tracking, but unlike other tools, it can also monitor your lead’s application activity such as creating a ticket and web activity such as viewing a specific page on your site.

 Actions that show a lead is engaged: